mca91/ITEWR_DC_Course/chapter2.md

       </tr>
     </table>

-The vectors You created in the previous exercise are available in the working environment.
+The vectors You created in the previous exercise are available in Your working environment.

 ***=pre_exercise_code
 ```{r}